 One of the most important aspects of retirement planning is knowing how to find the best retirement income funds.
-But exactly are retirement income mutual funds and how can an investor find the best funds for their needs?
+But what exactly makes the best income funds for retirement, and how should investors choose the right funds for their needs?
 We break down what you need to know about investing in mutual funds in retirement.

 Retirement Income Funds Definition

-In addition to providing a source of income, the best retirement income funds have a fundamental objective that balances preservation of assets, income, and growth, prioritized in that order.
-For example, the highest priority is to achieve positive returns (above zero percent); the second priority is to achieve returns at or above inflation; and the lowest priority, which is not really a "goal", is to grow the assets.
-This is because growth significantly above the rate of inflation would require too much exposure to market risk, which increases the odds of loss of principal.
+In addition to providing a source of income, the best retirement income funds often seek to balance three broader objectives: preservation of assets, income, and growth.
+For example, the highest priority is to achieve positive returns (above 0%); the second priority is to achieve returns at or above inflation; and the third priority is to grow the assets.